 - received course credit for 90 credit hours, with a minimum of 65 credit hours in regularly scheduled class sessions;

-- satisfactorily completed all required courses, the Upper-Level Writing Requirement, the Skills Requirement, the Drafting Course Requirement, and Critical Practice Skills III;
+- satisfactorily completed all required courses, the Upper-Level Writing Requirement, the Skills Requirement, the Drafting Course Requirement, Legal Skills course, and Academic Skills course;

 - attained a cumulative grade point average of at least 2.0;

 - completed at least 30 hours of pro bono work under the Pro Bono Program;

 - fulfilled the Charleston School of Law residency requirement; and,

 - conducted himself or herself as a fit candidate for admission to the bar.

 A “Student in Good Standing” means a student who is in compliance with all graduation requirements of the Charleston School of Law.